LesFerch/WinSetView/Manual.md

 If you run WinSetView again with *Make all folders generic* checked, you will have to do the *Customize this folder...* procedure again to get your custom views for Pictures (and other special folders) to reappear.

-For most users, who want to keep special folders such as *Pictures*, it's simpler to leave automatic folder type discovery enabled, set up all the folder types with your preferred views in WinSetView, and use **Customize this folder...** for the occassional folder that switches to an undesired folder type.
+For most users, who want to keep special folders such as *Pictures*, it's simpler to leave automatic folder type discovery enabled, set up all the folder types with your preferred views in WinSetView, and use **Customize this folder...** for the occasional folder that switches to an undesired folder type.

 ## How does WinSetView work?